CTEC Level 3 Engineering (Triple)

 - Equipment and Financial contributions

-Software for Circuit Wizard is available from the college and is best used on a Windows based laptop; alternatives are possible if you do not have a PC machine.
+Software for Circuit Wizard is available from the college and is best used on a Windows-based laptop.

 - Field trips, projects and employability opportunities